verbb/events/docs/developers/event.md

 `typeId` | The ID of the event’s type.
 `status` | The current status of the event: `live`, `pending`, or `expired`, determined based on `startDate`, `endDate`, `postDate`, and `expiryDate`.
 `enabled` | Whether the event is enabled (`true` or `false`).
-`isAvailable` | Indicates if the event is available for purchase.
-This will be `false` if there are no tickets available for sale, meaning the event is completely sold out.
 `capacity` | The total capacity of tickets available for this event.
 `startDate` | The start date of the event (based on the first session).
 `endDate` | The end date of the event (based on the last session).